 Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Demonstrate a detailed knowledge and understanding of the research, problemsolving and analytical methods commonly used in business.
-ILO1: Demonstrate knowledge and understanding of a range of business organisations, their systems and processes, the changing environment in which they operate Apply these methods outside the context in which they were first studied, and to understand the limits of their knowledge and how that influences their analysis and interpretation. including, the regulations, organisation, underlying concepts, principles and theories which underpin businesses.
+Apply those methods outside the context in ILO1: Demonstrate knowledge and understanding of a range of business organisations, their systems and processes, the changing environment in which they operate including the regulations organisation.
+Apply these methods outside the context in which they were first studied, and to understand the limits of their knowledge and how that influences their analysis and interpretation. including, the regulations, organisation, underlying concepts, principles and theories which underpin businesses.
 To understand the theories, models, frameworks and roles of management and the processes for decision making in Business and Management.